Who are we?

 What was the timescale?

 Construction started in June 2017 and completed in December 2018.

 Where is the site?

 The K1 site is located 3 miles to the north of the city centre close to the Science Park and Business Park.
 It’s just over 2 acres in size.

-What will the development and homes look like?
+What do the development and homes look like?

-Members will need to buy their homes from the developer (TOWNhus), just as in other off plan transactions.
+Once a members you will be able to reserve your homes from the developer (TOWNhus) with Savills, just as in other off plan purchase transactions.
 Each home is a private purchase, individually owned by the purchaser.

-CCL will eventually take ownership of the land once the development is complete.
-Members will own the freehold of houses, or a long leasehold (999 years) for flats, and through the company they will have joint ownership of the freehold of the site.
+CCL will take ownership of the land once the development is complete and all homes sold.
+Members will own the freehold of houses, or a long leasehold (999 years) for apartments and flats, and through the company you will have joint ownership of the freehold of the “estate”.

 The freehold and leasehold agreements allow CCL to protect the interests of the whole group.
-Leasehold is very common and normal across the UK for properties that rely on shared resources (e.g. flats with stairways), and is well understood by banks.
-This should not make it harder to get a mortgage.
+Leasehold is very common and normal across the UK for properties that rely on shared resources (e.g. homes with common areas), and is well understood by banks and building societies.

 How do we agree on things?